 If you’ve decided to go ahead with breast implants, or indeed, if you’re considering it’s something you would like in the future, a simple test is advised to help you choose the size of implants you’d like.

 Weigh out some dry rice then pour it into some pop-socks or stockings.
 The amount of rice in grams is equal to the CC of the implant.

-Breast enhancement is a popular choice in plastic surgery today, but it can be difficult to know which procedure will provide you with the best results.
-Many patients question whether they are better suited for breast implants or a breast uplift.
-The answer will depend on the current appearance of your breasts and the specific results you are hoping to achieve.
-Continue reading “Breast Implants vs. Breast Uplift: Which is Right for Me?”
+Breast augmentation or enhancement is a popular choice in plastic surgery today, but it can be difficult to know which procedure will provide you with the best results.
+Many patients question whether they are better suited for breast implants Vs a breast lift.
+Which procedure is right will depend on the current appearance of your breasts and the specific results you are hoping to achieve.
+Continue reading “Breast Implants vs. Breast Lift: Which is Right for Me?”

 The ‘What Baby’ Job

 After giving birth to three children, Amanda McMurtrie, 30, opted for a tummy tuck and breast augmentation.

 ‘Before I fell pregnant I was always relatively happy with my body.
 I’d wear whatever I wanted to – bikinis, tight dresses, nothing was off limits.
 Although I always put on at least a stone during pregnancies, I usually managed to lose it again.

 However, after my third baby, my already naturally large DD breasts drooped and I was left with an awful apron of loose skin that hung from my stomach.
 I tried exercises to tone up but nothing helped.
 My confidence plummeted; I was 28 but felt that I had the body of someone so much older.
 Continue reading “The ‘What Baby’ Job- She feature with Linia patient Amanda”